Michigan is rife with opportunity for outdoor adventures, including some of the best camping in the United States.

 6. Hovey Lake

-A little difficult to find, the extra effort is well worth it as Hovey Lake is home to some of the best camping in the Upper Peninsula of Michigan.
+Although it’s a little difficult to find, the extra effort is well worth it as Hovey Lake is home to some of the best camping in the Upper Peninsula of Michigan.

 This free campground is also located in the Hiawatha National Forest, but it’s especially beautiful setting warrants a closer look.
 With just 4 campsites total, it’s worth arriving early to secure a spot, although usage is light even in the middle of the summer.